-- 2. Do research on one species that was endangered, threatened, or of special concern but that has now recovered.
-Find out how the organism recovered, and what its new status is.
-Write a 100-word report on the species and discuss it with your counselor. - 3.
-With your parent's and counselor's approval, work with a natural resource professional to identify two projects that have been approved to improve the habitat for a threatened or endangered species in your area.
-Visit the site of one of these projects and report on what you saw. - f.
-Pollution Prevention, Resource Recovery, and Conservation - 1.
-Look around your home and determine 10 ways your family can help reduce pollution.
-Practice at least two of these methods for seven days and discuss with your counselor what you have learned. - 2.
-Determine 10 ways to conserve resources or use resources more efficiently in your home, at school, or at camp.
-Practice at least two of these methods for seven days and discuss with your counselor what you have learned. - 3.
-Perform an experiment on packaging materials to find out which ones are biodegradable.
-Discuss your conclusion with your counselor. - 4.
+- 3. Take part in a project of at least one hour to eradicate or control the spread of an invasive plant species in your community or camp. - 4.
 Choose two outdoor study areas that are very different from one another (e.g., hilltop vs. bottom of a hill; field vs. forest; swamp vs. dry land).
 For BOTH study areas, do ONE of the following: - a.
 Mark off a plot of 4 square yards in each study area, and count the number of species found there.
 Estimate how much space is occupied by each plant species and the type and number of nonplant species you find.
 Write a report that adequately discusses the biodiversity and population density of these study areas.
 Discuss your report with your counselor.
 (1 of 2 may be done at Eagle's Camp, other may be done during Eagle's Camp at home or another site of choosing.) - b.
 Make at least three visits to each of the two study areas (for a total of six visits), staying for at least 20 minutes each time, to observe the living and nonliving parts of the ecosystem.
 Space each visit far enough apart that there are readily apparent differences in the observations.
 Keep a journal that includes the differences you observe.
 Then, write a short report that adequately addresses your observations, including how the differences of the study areas might relate to the differences noted, and discuss this with your counselor. - 5.
 Using the construction project provided or a plan you create on your own, identify the items that would need to be included in an environmental impact statement for the project planned. - 6.
 Find out about three career opportunities in environmental science.
 Pick one and find out the education, training, and experience required for this profession.
 Discuss this with your counselor, and explain why this profession might interest you.